PrimoKu/camera-calibration-server/README.md

 - **TcpServer.py**: Sets up a TCP server to receive images, saves them, and triggers the calibration process once enough data is collected.

 - **StereoCalibration.py**: Performs individual camera calibrations followed by stereo calibration, saving the calibration parameters upon completion.
-This script can also be run independently using example images in the "LEFT" and "RIGHT" folders for testing purposes.
+This script can also be run independently using example images in the `LEFT` and `RIGHT` folders for testing purposes.
 Note that the quality of these example images is not ideal for a real calibration but serves for demonstration and testing.

 - **LoadCalibrationResults.py**: This script is used to load and display the calibration results stored in an `.npz` file.
 It outputs the RMS error, camera matrices, distortion coefficients, rotation and translation matrices, and the essential and fundamental matrices.